BhusanChettri/captsone-project/documentation/PROJECT_DOCUMENTATION.md

 An AI-powered system that:
 1. Takes minimal input from agents
 2. Enriches data with web search (location context, amenities)
+3. Predicts market price using LLM (parallel with content generation)
-3. Generates professional listings using LLM
+4. Generates professional listings using LLM (parallel with price prediction)
-4. Validates and formats output for direct publishing
+5. Validates and formats output for direct publishing

 ### Target Users